webfruits/best-practice/README.md

     ...
 ```
 This is just an example of how to structure you components.
 There is only one recommendations:
 - **Use a folder for every component**.
 Even when a component itself is made only from one file.
-If you need additional classes or subcomponents that a specific to a components, put it in the same folder.
+If you need additional classes or subcomponents that a specific to one component, put it in the same folder.

-### Styles: `ts/app-name/styles/`
+### Styles: `ts/app-name/style/`
 ```
 style/
     FontStyle.ts